cronitorio/cronitor-rum-relay/README.md

 Relay is meant to support our customers in the following ways

-- Facilitate privacy and security compliance by processing personal data on a server customers control.
+- Facilitate privacy and security compliance by processing personal data in a server you control.
 - Reduce exposure of user IP addresses to third parties.
 - Retain the ability to perform geo lookups and assign session IDs for RUM data.